Tick Prevention for Dogs: What Dog Parents Need to Know

 - Keep wood in a dry area away from the house (rodents carry ticks, and besides… we’re guessing you don’t want rodents, either)

 - Keep things like playgrounds and patio furniture away from trees and yard edges

 If you found these dog tick prevention tips helpful, subscribe to Waggle (e)Mail.
-We love sharing fun, easy, and effective ways to promote a healthy body, healthy mind, and healthy pet-parent bond with our pack members.
+We love sharing fun, easy, and effective ways to promote a healthy body, healthy mind, and healthy pet-parent bond.